Discover more from The Wallfish Journal

 Beef

-Meadowsweet (SFM at Boyle Cross, pick-up at Holt Farm BA11 5HL, direct delivery), Parson’s Nose (Mendip’s Frome Weekly Market), Redwoods Farm (SFM at The Frome Independent)
+Meadowsweet (SFM Boyle Cross, pick-up at Holt Farm BA11 5HL, direct delivery), Parson’s Nose (Mendip’s Frome Weekly Market), Redwoods Farm (SFM at The Frome Independent)

 Lamb / Hogget / Mutton